AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 chart.legend().itemsSourceMode("categories");
 ```

-**Note:** In this case, the
+**Note 1:** In this case, the
 [default interactivity settings](#default_interactivity) do not apply.
 To bind legend items to elements of the chart, you have to use [events](Events).

-**Note:** Also, you can create a fully [custom legend](Individual_Legend_Items#custom_items) and bind its items to the chart elements of your choice – for example, to chart points.
+**Note 2:** Also, you can create a fully [custom legend](Individual_Legend_Items#custom_items) and bind its items to the chart elements of your choice – for example, to chart points.
 To access such advanced options as as linking the legend to several charts at once or showing multiple legends on one chart, use the [standalone legend](Standalone_Legend).

 Setting the source to `"categories"` may be reasonable if there is only one series: